SATHASHINI-S/SATHASHINI-S.github.io/content/blog/content.md

 Ashutosh introduced **Google's Application Development Kit (ADK)** for Java developers and demonstrated how it simplifies the creation of secure, scalable, cloud-native applications.
 The live demo illustrated:

+- Integrating authentication and authorization into Java apps
+- Best practices for deploying Java services on **Google Cloud Run**
+- Using ADK SDKs to enforce encryption and policy management

+His talk made it clear how Google Cloud tools are adapting to meet enterprise Java needs with robust security.

 ---